tybier/Data-Projects/README.md

 The creation of a recurrent neural network (RNN) that can categorize customer sentiment data as positive or negative using customer reviews.

-Forecasting future hospital revenue using time series modeling (ARIMA model) based on historical historical revenue.
+Forecasting future hospital revenue using time series modeling (ARIMA model).